Lewisham Council Homepage Skip navigation

 The five equality objectives are:

-• to improve the quality of life of residents by tackling preventable illnesses and diseases
+• increasing the quality of life of residents by tackling preventable illnesses and diseases

 Data digest

-An initial data digest was published in March 2020 and can be found below.
-An observatory was then established and this is now the primary resource for equality related data about the borough.
+An initial data digest was published in March 2020, and updated in the latest framework in 2024.
+An observatory was also established in 2020 to provide further information on the borough’s demographics and is now the primary resource for equality related data about the borough.

 Can't find what you're looking for?
 Ask us anything